DIoFaturamdani14/Used-Car-Market-Analysis-Publication/README.md

 **Title**

-Analisis dan Segmentasi Pasar Mobil Bekas di Jabodetabek Berdasarkan Data Iklan OLX Menggunakan Metode K-Means Clustering dan Dashboard Business Intelligence
+*Used Car Market Analysis and Segmentation in Greater Jakarta Based on OLX Advertisement Data Using K-Means Clustering and Business Intelligence Dashboard*

 **Journal**